Playa de Las Canteras: History

 Sandbanks of the isthmus in 1885.

-The tongue of dunes and sand that was the isthmus of Guanarteme has disappeared today, leaving the Playa de Las Canteras, to the west, and Playa de Las Alcaraveneras, to the east, as a small reminder of what was once the extensive dune field that made up the isthmus.
+The former dune and sand strip that constituted the Isthmus of Guanarteme has largely disappeared.
+Today, only Playa de Las Canteras to the west and Playa de Las Alcaravaneras to the east remain as partial remnants of what was once an extensive dune system.

-It was at the end of the 19th century when the area, until then deserted, began to be populated.
-Favored by the strength of the Puerto de La Luz, on the dune field, were settling the houses that would end up covering it completely to consolidate the urban neighborhood of Santa Catalina.
+At the end of the 19th century, the previously sparsely populated area began to experience development, stimulated in part by the growth of Puerto de La Luz.
+Housing gradually spread across the dune field, eventually consolidating the urban neighbourhood of Santa Catalina.